ArduPilot/ardupilot_wiki/common/source/docs/common-mission-planner-gps-based-antenna-tracking.rst

-try to go outside the "effective" bandwidth (frequency spread your antenna can use well) but if it does it notes the signal drop (aka `RSSI <https://en.wikipedia.org/wiki/Received_signal_strength_indication>`__, Recieved Signal Strength Indicator) and will compensate for it.
+try to go outside the "effective" bandwidth (frequency spread your antenna can use well) but if it does it notes the signal drop (aka `RSSI <https://en.wikipedia.org/wiki/Received_signal_strength_indication>`__, Received Signal Strength Indicator) and will compensate for it.
 Don't worry about this, just make sure your antenna is within the correct frequency range you will be using.